Anothervincent3/ENGG818-Appendix/README.md

 # ENGG818-Appendix
+To Dr. Wei Peng,

-The appendix for ENGG818 from Nan Wang
+This is the appendix for ENGG818 from Nan Wang (200409281) and Yue Zhuo (200453440).
+It includes the MATLAB code and some main data sources.
+Please check them.

+Sincerely,
+Nan